Radico/tap-woocommerce/README.md

 Setup:

 - Run `python3 setup.py install` after cloning
-  - This script will also need to be run to compile any changes you make to the code
+  - NOTE: You will need to re-run this script after making any changes to the code in order to compile your changes
 - Create a `config.json` file, using `sample_config.json` as a model
 - Create a `state.json` file
   - This will likely look like the following: